 Control of the parties by very few is what has permitted this to happen.
 Increasingly, those in control are setting up legislation which also controls the very process, making it increasingly difficult for challenges to the two main parties to emerge.

-An additional control over the LAPC is that its members change annually.
+An additional control against corruption is in place with the LAPC.
+Its members are changed annually.
 Due to there being 101 members changing annually, all of whom have sworn allegiance to the platform, scattered across the fifty states, how can they be corrupted?
 Even if they had been corrupted, they would be unable to recommend against the written platform.
-Similarly, the party’s congressional delegation may not vote except as directed to vote by the LAPC.
+As noted previously, the party’s members of congress may not vote except as directed to vote by the LAPC.
 This applies also to the introduction and co-sponsoring of legislation.
 No FPA congressional delegate may do either without prior approval of the LAPC, which will first ascertain that any such new legislation dovetails with stated party policy.
-Finally, lobbies may court FPA congressional delegates and LAPC members, but they will be given no more consideration than any other voter and no votes they seek will be cast, unless the subject first proves to be in accordance with FPA policy goals and ideals.
+Finally, lobbies may court FPA congressional delegates and LAPC members, but they will be given no more consideration than any other voter and no votes they seek will be cast, unless the subject first proves to be in accordance with FPA written and publicly visible policy goals and ideals.

 There is nothing outdated about liberty or the concept of equal opportunity under the law.
-The FPA seeks to return that waning liberty and opportunity to the people of the United States.
+The FPA seeks to return that slowly disappearing liberty and opportunity to the people of the United States.